Hanover, Ontario: Hanover Public Library

 Located in the renovated Civic Centre complex in the centre of town, the library has something for everyone, from books to computers, and space to meet, read or study.
 Internet connected computers and WiFi are available for use by the public.
 The collection includes a large number of books for all ages, videos on DVD and Blu-ray, magazines and newspapers.
 Online resources include large collections of free downloadable ebooks, e-audiobooks, and magazines.
 Audiovisual equipment is available for rent.
 Library services include quick and in-depth reference; a local history collection including back issues of The Hanover Post (now published as The Post) and censuses of Grey and Bruce counties on microfilm; an online obituary lookup service; pre-school programmes; a shut-in material delivery service; French language books; large print and talking books and CNIB Foundation materials for loan.
 The library actively participates in the Southern Ontario Library Service giving patrons access to a large selection of audiovisual materials and books through interlibrary loans.

-Hanover Town Park

-Hanover Town Park and Campground is located on the banks of the Saugeen River and offers 40 fully serviced campsites.
-Very popular with town residents, the Hanover Park offers large picnic areas, fishing, a wide variety of playground equipment for children of all ages, and a covered picnic pavilion with kitchen facilities.
-Many community special events are held in the park providing entertainment and much fun for residents and visitors alike.
-Several smaller parks, playgrounds and baseball diamonds are located throughout the town.
+Dannys, also known as Danny’s Hotel and Exotic Entertainment, is an adult-entertainment venue and bar in Hanover, Ontario, Canada.
+The business is located at 703 7th Avenue and is known for its strip-club entertainment and bar service.

+The establishment has been listed as an adult-entertainment business since at least the 1990s, with one business directory giving 1991 as its founding year.
+It has been categorized as a strip club, nightclub and adult-entertainment club in business directories.

+Danny’s Hotel is one of the adult-entertainment establishments associated with Hanover and has operated as a local nightlife venue.